apache/apisix/docs/en/latest/FAQ.md

           - 9445
     ```

-2. Reload or restart APISIX
+2. Reload or restart Apache APISIX

-## How does APISIX use etcd to achieve millisecond-level configuration synchronization
+## How does Apache APISIX use etcd to achieve millisecond-level configuration synchronization

 etcd provides subscription functions to monitor whether the specified keyword or directory is changed (for example: [watch](https://github.com/api7/lua-resty-etcd/blob/master/api_v3.md#watch), [watchdir](https://github.com/api7/lua-resty-etcd/blob/master/api_v3.md#watchdir)).

-APISIX uses [etcd.watchdir](https://github.com/api7/lua-resty-etcd/blob/master/api_v3.md#watchdir) to monitor directory content changes:
+Apache APISIX uses [etcd.watchdir](https://github.com/api7/lua-resty-etcd/blob/master/api_v3.md#watchdir) to monitor directory content changes:

 * If there is no data update in the monitoring directory: the process will be blocked until timeout or other errors occurred.
-* If the monitoring directory has data updates: etcd will return the new subscribed data immediately (in milliseconds), and APISIX will update it to the memory cache.
+* If the monitoring directory has data updates: etcd will return the new subscribed data immediately (in milliseconds), and Apache APISIX will update it to the memory cache.

-With the help of etcd which incremental notification feature is millisecond-level, APISIX achieve millisecond-level of configuration synchronization.
+With the help of etcd which incremental notification feature is millisecond-level, Apache APISIX achieve millisecond-level of configuration synchronization.

-## How to customize the APISIX instance id?
+## How to customize the Apache APISIX instance id?

-By default, APISIX will read the instance id from `conf/apisix.uid`.
-If it is not found, and no id is configured, APISIX will generate a `uuid` as the instance id.
+By default, Apache APISIX will read the instance id from `conf/apisix.uid`.
+If it is not found, and no id is configured, Apache APISIX will generate a `uuid` as the instance id.

-If you want to specify a meaningful id to bind APISIX instance to your internal system, you can configure it in `conf/config.yaml`, for example:
+If you want to specify a meaningful id to bind Apache APISIX instance to your internal system, you can configure it in `conf/config.yaml`, for example:

     ```
     apisix: